f5devcentral/f5-agility-labs-template/README.md

 - ``containthedocs-cleanbuild.sh``: Clean the build directory and build HTML docs using ``make -C docs clean html``
 - ``containthedocs-convert.sh``: Convert a Word ``.docx`` file to rST
+- ``containthedocs-code-server.sh`` : Will launch a VSCode server in the docker image already configured, open the vscode server by pointing your browser to http://127.0.0.1:3000/